-Subsequent to initial recognition investments are measured at amortised cost less impairment losses, if any.
+Financial assets classified as loans and receivables are measured at amortised cost less impairment losses, if any.

-Subsequent to initial recognition, financial instruments at fair value through profit and loss are measured at fair value.
-Realised and unrealised gains and losses arising from a change in the fair value of the financial instruments at fair value through profit and loss are recognised in the statements of comprehensive income.
+Subsequent to initial recognition, financial instruments at fair value through profit or loss are measured at fair value.
+Realised and unrealised gains and losses arising from a change in the fair value of the financial instruments at fair value through profit or loss are recognised in the statements of comprehensive income.